-During 2022, the IATTC staff did conduct two alignments of dolphin-safety panels (DSP) and inspections of dolphin rescue gear aboard purse-seine vessels.
+During 2023, the IATTC staff did conduct one alignment of dolphin-safety panels (DSP) and inspection of dolphin rescue gear aboard of a purse-seine vessel.

 8.3.
 Training and certification of fishing captains

 The IATTC has conducted dolphin mortality reduction seminars for tuna fishermen since 1980.
 Article V of the AIDCP calls for the establishment, within the framework of the IATTC, of a system of technical training and certification of fishing captains.
 Under the system, the IATTC staff is responsible for maintaining a list of all captains qualified to fish for tunas associated with dolphins in the EPO.
 The names of the captains who meet the requirements are to be supplied to the IRP for approval and circulation to the Parties to the AIDCP.